Ultimate FIJI Travel Guide

 Most visitors to Fiji spend their time on or around Viti Levu in places like Nadi, Denarau, the Mamanuca Islands and the Yasawa Islands.

 These areas offer some fantastic island vibes, particularly in the Mamanucas and Yasawas, however, some of the best that Fiji has to offer lies to the North on Vanua Levu and Taveuni.

 The national drink of Fiji is called Kava.
-It is derived from the roots of the kava plant, steeped in water and then filtered.
-It possesses sedative properties, so be sure not to overdo it the first couple times.
+It is derived from the roots of the kava plant, steeped in water, and then filtered.
+It possesses sedative properties, so be sure not to overdo it the first couple of times.

 Fiji is famously known as the ‘soft coral capital of the world’.
 This means you can expect some spectacular dive sites across the country.
 You can also dive with sharks, sans cage, near Beqa Island off Viti Levu.